kayshinonome/controlxlinux/README.md

 A tool to help you make controlx compatible images for the TI-nspire

-While I am not responsible for any damage caused to your calculator due to this tool, I can inform you that this tool was indeed tested on real hardware.
+While I am not responsible for any damage caused to your calculator due to this tool, I can inform you that this tool was indeed tested on real hardware, and worked perfectly.

 ## Usage